top of page

 Why Network Staging Matters for Modern Deployments

 Organizations today rely on technology across multiple locations and environments.
+Examples include:

-apartment complex Wi-Fi deployments
+• Apartment complex Wi-Fi deployments

-retail store networks
+• Retail store networks

-healthcare clinics and hospitals
+• Healthcare clinics and hospitals

-hotels and hospitality networks
+• Hotels and hospitality networks

-corporate branch offices
+• Corporate branch offices

-warehouse IoT tracking systems
+• Warehouse IoT tracking systems

 In these environments, configuring devices onsite can dramatically slow installation teams and increase project costs.
+Network staging solves this by preparing equipment in advance.

 The result:

-• faster installation
+• Faster installation

-• fewer deployment errors
+• Fewer deployment errors

-• consistent configuration across locations
+• Consistent configuration across locations

-• predictable rollout timelines
+• Predictable rollout timelines

 The Risks of Skipping Network Equipment Staging

 Many organizations attempt to configure devices after equipment arrives onsite.
+This often leads to several problems.

 Installation Delays